If The Internet Wins The Nobel: A Proposed Acceptance Speech

+Annie and Natalie are names of Bad Girls - hell, maybe "Olympics" is too, depending on how ghetto her parents were.
 But I digress: I’m sure flawed people have won the Nobel Peace Prize.
 A person’s vices do not nullify their virtues, and the Nobel Peace Prize is meant to honor the actions more than the nominee.
 So I not only understand this move, but I actually support it.
 Here, I've even taken the liberty of writing the Internet's acceptance speech, should it win:

 "Friends, R-tards, Perverts, Trolls, I am honored beyond belief to be receiving such a high award this day, but I know this is a somewhat controversial decision to many.
 Some say that I am "not a person" and perhaps we should "not be giving out awards to abstract fucking concepts."
-To them I say: When Time gave the 'Person of the Year' award to 'You' back in 2006, did you think that was 'a stunt'?
-A stupid gimmick?
-Little more than a carnival grade tchotchke to artificially boost the self worth of fat middle-aged women who only suck breath another day thanks to the motivational kick of their 'Hang in There' kitten posters?
+To them I say: When Time gave the 'Person of the Year' award to 'You' back in 2006, did you think

-Though I do agree in part with those that say my humble contributions do not warrant such an esteemed award, I cannot abide by the statement that no abstract concepts should be honored in ways they cannot possibly live up to or appreciate.
+No!
+It was totally valid and not a gimmic- Holy shit look!
+It's a mirror!Though I do agree in part with those that say my humble contributions do not warrant such an esteemed award, I cannot abide by the statement that no abstract concepts should be honored in ways they cannot possibly live up to or appreciate.
 If that kind of thinking prevailed, 'Words' would have never won the Pulitzer, 'Food' wouldn't have won the Humanitarian of the Year Award for its unceasing efforts in stomping out hunger, Honor would never have received the Medal of Honor, and Titties would not be President of the United States.
 That, friends, is a dark world I am glad we did not see.

 Hail to the chiefs.But I digress, this is not a night about disproving my detractors; this is a night to thank all those who have given so much to put me here now.
 Where do I even start?
 I’d like to thank file sharing, of course: Without the promise of 'free shit,' there’s simply no way I would have the bandwidth I do now.
 I’d like to thank Google for all of their hard work in taking over every aspect of me with the iron fist of a Marvel Comics villain.
 I’d like to thank Facebook and MySpace for eliminating the concept of real world friendship and replacing the interpersonal gesture with the poke button and the thrown sheep.

 ...and the Friendly Gifts, and the Vampire Mafias, and the Crop Star Invites, and the...I have to thank Twitter for its revolutionary work in facilitating instant news updates to a worldwide network, and also for using that network to keep us abreast of the status of everybody's sandwiches and exactly how "redonk" they were.
 I thank those who have sacrificed all to get us here as well: Thank you Netscape, for tanking so instantly the very second the first hint of competition showed up, thus allowing better browsers to shine through with ease; thank you webcomics, for supplying reams of free content while eschewing all semblance of quality and sanity, thus setting back the cause of the cartoon as an art-form after more than 50 years of

 Truly, 4chan is a saint.But most of all, I’d like to thank my soulmate.
 My heart, my life, my love, my partner through thick and thin--come on up here, baby!
 This is just as much yours as it is mine: Thank you, pornography!
 Now, I see some of you laughing.
 Why is that?
 Without pornography, I would still be a clunky, text-based interface obscured from mainstream adoption by the dense foliage of unfamiliar technology.
 We all know that pornography is the spur for mass acceptance.
 It has decided every media war: It killed beta and ushered in VHS.
 It murdered HD-DVD; it pimped out the digital camera--it has always been the decider, and the personal computer owes a great debt to it.